 All About Billet Straps on an English Saddle

-This photo shows the part of an english riding saddle known as the “billets”.
+This photo shows the part of an English riding saddle known as the “billets”.
 The billets are three straps underneath the top flap, on each side.
 The billets are the anchor to which the girth is tied.
-The billet straps are securely attached to the tree (what could be called the “skeleton” of the saddle) so once a girth is buckled to the billets it fits the saddle to the confirmation of the horse’s back and prevents the saddle from slipping (if the girth is sufficiently tightened).
+The billet straps are securely attached to the tree (a saddle’s tree is what could be called the “skeleton” of the saddle) so once a girth is buckled to the billets it fits the saddle to the confirmation of the horse’s back and prevents the saddle from slipping (if the girth is sufficiently tightened).

 Billet Strap Safety

 Billet straps are the most vulnerable part of the girthing mechanism so it is important to inspect your billet straps regularly.
 If billet straps are still and brittle instead of supple and strong, a sharp intake of the horse breath or sudden expansion of the chest (like during jumping or descending into a river crossing) can cause the billet straps to break and the saddle to come off!
 Check your billet straps regularly for signs of cracking or stiffness.
 Generally, billet straps should not be oiled during regular tack cleaning, as oil can cause them to stretch, but a light coat of conditioner may be applied to dry, stiff billet straps.
 If broken or appearing that the straps may break soon, contact someone who provides professional leather repair to fix your billet straps before you ride in the saddle again.